telerik/kendo-ui-core/docs/controls/interactivity/fx/replace.md

         </body>
     </html>

+> **Importnat**
+>
-> This technique may be used to customize the Kendo UI Mobile view transitions.
+> You may use this technique to customize the Kendo UI Mobile view transitions.

-## Animating nested elements
+### Animate Nested Elements

-In addition to two elements themselves, the elements' contents may perform additional transitions, too.
-This approach is used to implement the complex iOS transition in Kendo UI Mobile (the cross-browser definitions are omitted from the source).
+In addition to the two elements themselves, the contents of the elements may perform additional transitions, too.
+This approach is used to implement the complex iOS transition in Kendo UI Mobile.
+Note that the cross-browser definitions are omitted from the source.

-### Multi-element transition definition (Kendo UI Mobile iOS transition)
+The example below demonstrates the multi-element transition definition&mdash;the Kendo UI Mobile iOS transition.

+###### Example

     .k-fx-slide.k-fx-end .k-fx-next .km-content,
     .k-fx-slide.k-fx-end .k-fx-next .km-header,
     .k-fx-slide.k-fx-end .k-fx-next .km-footer,